Build dynamic creatives with Google Web Designer

 - Click Add Binding to bind data to another element in your ad, or click "OK" when you're finished.

 To edit a binding for an element in your ad:

 - In the Dynamic panel, double-click on a binding in the list.
 The Dynamic Properties panel will open with the binding selected.

 - Modify the settings for an element, element attribute, or Data Schema Object.

 Creating a dynamic call to action with the Tap Area component

 The Tap Area component lets you initiate almost any action with a touch or click.
 One common use is to create a call to action.
 Typically, this will be a static link to a website, but dynamic links are also possible when you're creating a dynamic ad.

-The Tap Area component has a dynamic property, Exit Override URL, that's accessible through the data binding section of the Dynamic Properties panel.
-This lets you use a schema that includes individual product URLs, and bind them dynamically to the Tap Area component.
+The Tap Area component has a dynamic element attribute, Exit override URL, that's accessible through the data binding section of the Dynamic Properties panel.
+This lets you use a data schema that includes individual product URLs, and bind these URLs to the matching Tap Area in the creative.

 Using a feed to create a dynamic preview